-If there is one industry that has seen extensive change in recent years, it’s the airline industry.
-The terrorist attacks of 9/11 showed some flaws in airport security, rising oil and fuel costs, along with a slow economy, resulted in bankruptcies, mergers and a new way of doing business – as well as rising costs for travelers.
+If there is one industry that has seen an extensive change in recent years, it’s the airline industry.
+The terrorist attacks of 9/11 showed some flaws in airport security, rising oil and fuel costs, along with a slow economy, resulted in bankruptcies, mergers, and a new way of doing business – as well as rising costs for travelers.

-New policies, laws and regulations keep this industry changing, but one thing is certain, there is a demand for workers in this field, including these airline jobs and aviation related employment opportunities:
+New policies, laws, and regulations keep this industry-changing, but one thing is certain, there is a demand for workers in this field, including these airline jobs and aviation-related employment opportunities:

 There were 454,400 airline industry jobs at the end of 2013 according to the Bureau of Labor Statistics (BLS).
 The industry has faced a number of changes, including mergers that eliminated jobs (Delta Airlines and Northwest Airlines, for example).
 Air traffic controllers are needed to work at large metropolitan or small, regional airports.
-Despite the growth of online travel web sites, travel agents are still needed because many travelers want to work with a person, not through the Internet.
+Despite the growth of online travel websites, travel agents are still needed because many travelers want to work with a person, not through the Internet.
 Homeland security is at an all-time high and qualified security personnel are in demand.
-The customer service reputation of workers in the airline industry has taken a hit with the recent industry changes, and ticket clerks and booking agents who can help travelers check in and get to their destination in the most efficient manner will find job opportunities.
+The customer service reputation of workers in the airline industry has taken a hit with the recent industry changes, and ticket clerks and booking agents who can help travelers check-in and get to their destination in the most efficient manner will find job opportunities.
 Well-trained mechanics will have an opportunity to work good-paying jobs, with a strong union backing, in many cases.

 Formal education varies for this profession.
 For example, mechanics who work on airplanes likely have a certification or degree from a trade or vocational school.
 A pilot must have passed flight examinations and accumulate the required hours of flight instruction and flying time.
 Flight attendants are usually trained by the company they are hired to work for.
-While a formal degree isn’t required, a strong willingness to serve, being customer service-oriented and friendly are a plus.
+While a formal degree isn’t required, a strong willingness to serve, being customer service-oriented and friendly is a plus.
 The same can be said for ticket clerks and customer service representatives.
-Those who work in security at an airport must pass strict background tests and meet requirements of the TSA – Transportation Security Administration.
+Those who work in security at an airport must pass strict background tests and meet the requirements of the TSA – Transportation Security Administration.

 Those with military training, such as from the Air Force, can also transfer into civilian jobs in the airline industry.

-There are also the administrative and professional jobs within the airline industry, such as those with the sales and marketing, IT and leadership departments of these organizations.
+There are also the administrative and professional jobs within the airline industry, such as those with the sales and marketing, IT, and leadership departments of these organizations.

 Salaries vary greatly in this industry, but according to 2013 BLS statistics, here are some average salaries:

-This is not just a Monday-Friday, 9-to-5 type of industry, so there is a good opportunity for full-time, part-time, weekend, nights and evening work in the airline industry.
+This is not just a Monday-Friday, 9-to-5 type of industry, so there is a good opportunity for full-time, part-time, weekend, nights, and evening work in the airline industry.
 Those with the intangibles listed above – and those who are able to roll with a fast-changing industry, will find success.